RachMink/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

 Overall using Tinkerbelle was pretty smooth.
-When setting up on the Mac device some of us needed to include `--user` in order for the `requirements.txt` to properly install with Python3.
+When setting up on a Mac device some of us needed to include `--user` in order for the `requirements.txt` to properly install with Python3.
 Also, we opted to use local machines rather than virtual ones.

 ## Part D. Wizard the device